 All employees will receive basic Title VI training at least once every three years.
 New hires will receive this training within 15 days of their start date.
 Basic training will cover all sections of this Plan and our overall Title VI obligations.
-Staff may receive specialized training on the application of Title VI in their specific work areas.
+Staff may receive specialized training on how Title VI applies to their specific work areas.
 Those who routinely encounter the public, such as office personnel, call center staff, and vehicle drivers, will receive annual refresher training.
-Trainings will be provided or organized by the Title VI Coordinator, and will often coincide with updates to our nondiscrimination policies and procedures.
-Records of staff trainings will be remain on file for at least three years (and in personnel files), and will include agendas, sign-in sheets, copies of calendars, and any certificates issued.
+Trainings will be provided or organized by the Title VI Coordinator and will often coincide with updates to our nondiscrimination policies and procedures.
+Records of staff trainings, such as agendas, sign-in sheets, copies of calendars, and certificates, will remain on file for at least three years (and in personnel files).